Aaron R Prevots

 "'Crossing Brooklyn Ferry' et 'Promontoire': Whitman, Rimbaud, et la vision poétique-prophétique."
 Lire Rimbaud: approches critiques.
 Ed.
 Paul Perron et Sergio Villani.
 Préface Yves Bonnefoy.
 Toronto: Canadian Scholars' Press, 2000.
 307-323.

-Original creative works, books in translation, and scholarly studies reviewed for:
+Scholarly studies, creative works, and translations reviewed for:

 AATF French Review